Social Responsibility

 St. Columba’s maintains a special relationship with Castlecliff Hostel, our close neighbours on Johnston Terrace.
 Castlecliff provides transitional housing for the homeless as they await permanent housing.
 St. Columba’s remembers the residents with gifts at Christmas.

 In the winter members sometimes help prepare and serve food for homeless people at the Bethany Night Shelter.
-We also provide our Hall free to our local Food Bank.
+We sponsor the Grassmarket Food Bank under the Edinburgh Food Project, providing free hall space twice weekly.

 We are an inclusive church, welcoming people of all sexualities and gender identities and members are active in sharing in Edinburgh’s annual Pride march.